 1497-1499: Michelangelo Buonarroti: Pietà [High Renaissance; Rome, Italy]

 Pietà refers to the pose of Mary holding the body of Jesus after his Crucifixion – Michelangelo Buonarroti’s late 15th Century masterpiece was the first Italian sculpture on the subject.
 Michelangelo depicts Mary as younger, calmer and less sorrowful than in other versions of the scene.
 Made of Carrara marble and measuring 5.7 ft. tall by 6.4 ft. wide, the Pietà was commissioned by Cardinal Jean de Bilhères and was originally intended for his funeral monument.
-The sculpture was the only work that Michelangelo ever signed, reportedly after he overheard someone attributing the work to artist Cristoforo Solari.
 The Pietà is located in St. Peter’s Basilica in the Vatican.
+Random Trivia: The Pietà is the only work that Michelangelo ever signed, reportedly after he overheard someone attributing the work to one of his rivals, artist Cristoforo Solari.

 To continue on to Art History 101, Part IIB (1500-1599), click here.